 As the exchange rate changes daily we recommend that you check with your bank for the rate of the day.

 Room request must be made in writing by email.
 Campers can request to share with one other camper who is in the same section as them.

 Please see with your local Swiss Consulate or Embassy for obtaining the necessary documentation for entering Switzerland.
 We can provide a letter of invitation for your child if required, please contact out administration regarding this matter.

 Please also make sure that your child has the correct visa to enter the country he/she will visit after his/her stay at summer camp Montana.

 How many campers per room

-For pioneers and seniors there are 4 campers per room.
-For junior campers there are rooms of 4, 6 and 8 campers.
+For Champions and Seniors there are 4 campers per room.
+For Rookies there are rooms of 4, 6 and 8 campers.

 Campers can have visitors from 17.00 – 18.00.
 For any visits out side of this time please contact the administration.